Lo-o/DropletOffice/readme.md

 # General
-This repository is for a office trivia quiz website still under development.
+This repository is for an office trivia quiz website still under development.
 A current production version is available at http://178.128.254.113/ .
 The main frontend uses React and TailwindCSS, served through NGINX in a docker container.
 An additional 'new questions' site uses vanilla JS and is served in a similar way.
 Calls are made to the deno/oak API which is in turn connected to a Postgres database.